PLEASE READ BEFORE BOOKING

 -Fading will occur faster if you tan constantly, work out more than normal, have excessive sweating or if you have any autoimmune conditions.

-Immediate after the procedure your brows will be slightly red, the redness will last for the rest of the day.
+Immediate after the procedure your brows will be slightly red, the redness could last 12-48 hours.
 A very small amount of the ointment will be applied to help the skin, minimize discomfort and help with the healing process that will be between 10-15 days.

 The day after the procedure the brows will appear darker, this may last up to the third day.